Kyle Tucker Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in MLB.
+- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.

-- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.84).
+- The Rangers' 3.82 team ERA ranks sixth across all MLB pitching staffs.

-- Rangers pitchers combine to surrender 84 home runs (one per game), the seventh-fewest in the league.
+- Rangers pitchers combine to surrender 85 home runs (one per game), the sixth-fewest in the league.

-- The right-hander's last appearance was on Sunday against the New York Yankees, when he threw 5 2/3 innings, surrendering two earned runs while allowing four hits.
+- His last appearance came on Tuesday against the Detroit Tigers, when the left-hander went 5 2/3 innings, surrendering six earned runs while giving up six hits.

+- The 32-year-old has an ERA of 4.38, with 9.3 strikeouts per nine innings, in 15 games this season.
+Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.